Ever feel like you’re juggling a million things and your stress meter is stuck on “red”?

 Stress isn’t just a feeling; it’s a silent saboteur.
 In practice, chronic stress can:

 When you ignore the root causes, you’re basically putting a band‑aid on a cracked pipe.
-Holistic therapies aim to repair the pipe, not just stop the leak But it adds up..
+Holistic therapies aim to repair the pipe, not just stop the leak Simple, but easy to overlook..

 Take Sarah, a freelance designer I know.
-She used to rely on coffee and late‑night binge‑watching to cope.
+Think about it: she used to rely on coffee and late‑night binge‑watching to cope.
 After a year of migraines, she tried a combination of yoga, herbal teas, and journaling.
-Within three months, her migraines dropped from weekly to almost never.
-The short version?
-Addressing the whole system works better than treating each symptom in isolation Not complicated — just consistent..
+Worth adding: within three months, her migraines dropped from weekly to almost never.
+That's why the short version?
+Addressing the whole system works better than treating each symptom in isolation.

 How It Works (or How to Do It)

 Below is the playbook I’ve assembled from years of trial, error, and a few good books.
-It’s not a rigid recipe—feel free to remix—but it covers the major pillars most holistic approaches share.
+It’s not a rigid recipe—feel free to remix—but it covers the major pillars most holistic approaches share Simple as that..

 1. Breathwork & Mindfulness

 Your breath is the fastest switch you have.
-On top of that, when you’re stressed, you’ll notice shallow, rapid breathing.
-Slow, diaphragmatic breaths signal the parasympathetic nervous system to calm down Easy to understand, harder to ignore..
+When you’re stressed, you’ll notice shallow, rapid breathing.
+Slow, diaphragmatic breaths signal the parasympathetic nervous system to calm down And that's really what it comes down to..

 How to start: